AI Transport overview

 prefix = "private-ai-"End-to-end model

 The durable channel is the source of truth.
-HTTP streaming can start a turn, but the answer is no longer tied to that HTTP response.
+HTTP streaming can start a run, but the answer is no longer tied to that HTTP response.
 A browser refresh, mobile handoff, tab close, or temporary network loss can recover from the same channel history.

 The nine primitives